9 Most Important Shipping Documents in Nigeria’s Import Trade Logistics

 Bill of Lading/Airwaybill: While a Bill of Lading (BL or BOL) is a shipping contract document issued by an ocean carrier to a shipper/importer, with detail of the goods being carried, an airwaybill is a contract of carriage between the air carrier and the shipper/importer with detail of the goods to be carried, as in the Bill of Lading.

 Typically, a Bill of Lading includes the name of the carrier, the name of the consignee, a detailed list of goods being transported, the number of packages and kind of packaging, the weight and/or volume of the cargo, each package’s freight class, terms of payment and special handling instructions.

 While Bills of Lading can either be direct or negotiable, Airwaybills are not negotiable.
 You may be wondering how a Bill of Lading is negotiable.
 Yes, it is!

 A Negotiable Bill of Lading is common when a Letter of Credit is involved.
 Here, the Bill of Lading is consigned according to the order of the shipper, signed by the shipper, and sent to an authorized bank in the buyers’ country.
 The bank holds the original Bill of Lading until the shipper meets the terms in the Letter of Credit.

-Certificate of Origin: Certificate of Origin is a document that certifies that an imported item is truly obtained, manufactured, or produced in a particular country of origin, as presented to Customs during an examination.
+Certificate of Origin: A certificate of Origin is a shipping document that certifies that an imported item is indeed obtained, manufactured, or produced in a particular country of origin, as presented to Customs during an examination.

 - Applicants must now input the approval reference code stated on the NAFDAC e-licenses for Form-M, Pre-Arrival Assessment Report (PAAR) processing, Customs Clearance, and other trade-related transactions.